Neural Deepfake Detection with Factual Structure of Text

 Datasets

-News-style GROVER-generated dataset and Webtext-style GPT2-generated dataset.
+News-style GROVER-generated dataset, Webtext-style GPT2-generated dataset

 Model(s)